-- In a glass jar, mix 1/2 cup of buckwheat flour, 1/3 cup of chopped apples, and 1/8 teaspoon of yeast.
+- In a glass jar, combine 1/2 cup of buckwheat flour, 1/3 cup of chopped apples, 1/2 cup of water and 1/8 teaspoon of active dry yeast.
 Mix well, cover the top with a coffee filter (thin cloth or double lined cheesecloth) and secure with an elastic band.
 Keep in a warm place in your kitchen.

 Day 1 (afternoon) – pre-ferment

 - Add 1/2 cup of buckwheat flour to your pre-ferment jar along with 1/2 cup water, mix well, cover and keep on the counter until later.